WBurgess/dynamic-test-automation/README.md

 ```
 It is recommended that your dimensions are pulled from enums/constants from within the application so the generated tests update alongside your source.

 These test cases are mapped to callbacks via the Operations class.
-This is where you can pull in aplication code, mocks, etc and tie them to a dimension.
+This is where you can pull in application code, mocks, etc and tie them to a dimension.
 For example:
 ##### operations.js
 ```javascript
 const ops = new Operations(Object.keys(dimensions));